-3. It depends on the value of your vehicle: The answer to your third question is subjective and up to each individual to decide what suits their needs best.
-That being said, you should try to get a fairly accurate idea of your vehicle's actual cash value (ACV) since that is what your car insurance company would pay if your vehicle were totaled as of today.
+3. It depends on the value of your vehicle.
+The answer to your third question is subjective and up to each individual to decide what suits their needs best.
+That being said, you should try to get a fairly accurate idea of your vehicle's actual cash value (ACV) since that is what GEICO would pay if your vehicle were totaled as of today.
 Just having a "full coverage" policy doesn't guarantee the amount you would receive from the insurance company if the vehicle was totaled.
 Most insurance companies will only give you what the value of your vehicle is worth today, not what you originally paid for it.

 A general rule of thumb in the insurance world is if your vehicle is worth less than $4,000, it might be a good idea to drop full coverage, i.e., your comprehensive and collision coverage.
 This is because you're generally thought to be overpaying for your car insurance based on the value of your vehicle, the cost of having collision and comprehensive coverage, as well as your deductible (as you would have to pay your deductible in the event you were to file a claim).
 Together, these undervalue the amount of money you would receive from your insurance company.
 It might make sense to continue to carry comprehensive and collision based on your car's value, but dropping your coverage to liability is likely to significantly drop your rate.
 Luckily for you, most insurance companies can quote changes to your existing policy without actually making the change effective so you can make a more informed decision.
 I would contact your insurance company's customer service department and ask for an estimate.
 Furthermore, you can also raise your deductible in order to save on your average premium.
 Because your deductible and car insurance premiums are inversely related: if you raise one you'll lower the other.

 Insurance is complicated, but it doesn't have to be.